Copyright (c) 2011-2021, wradlib developers.

 # polar

-tr_polar = proj.PolarAxes.PolarTransform()
+tr_polar = mpl_proj.PolarAxes.PolarTransform(apply_theta_transforms=False)

 tr = tr_rotate + tr_scale + tr_polar